supernovahs/gitcoin-grants-conviction/README.md

 ## Subgraph raw notes

-Step 1: Clean up previous data: yarn clean-graph-node
+1. Clean up previous data: `yarn clean-graph-node`
-Step 2: Spin up a local graph node by running yarn run-graph-node
+2. Spin up a local graph node by running: `yarn run-graph-node`
-Step 3: Create your local subgraph by running yarn graph-create-local
-This is only required once!
+3. Create your local subgraph by running: `yarn graph-create-local` <= this is only required once
-Step 4: Deploy your local subgraph by running yarn graph-ship-local
+4. Deploy your local subgraph by running: `yarn graph-ship-local`
-Step 5: Edit your local subgraph in packages/subgraph/src Learn more about subgraph definition here
+5. Edit your local subgraph in packages/subgraph/src
-Step 6: Deploy your contracts and your subgraph in one go by running: yarn deploy-and-graph
+6. Deploy your contracts and your subgraph in one go by running: `yarn deploy-and-graph`

 ### Sample GraphQL Queries